-timeout Used for setting the activeDeadlineSeconds for the k8s pod cleanupAfter Used for setting the TTLSecondsAfterFinished for the k8s job, requires 1.13+ and the feature to be enabled for the cluster.
+timeout Used for setting the activeDeadlineSeconds for the k8s pod cleanupAfter Used for setting the TTLSecondsAfterFinished for the k8s job, requires 1.13+ and the alpha features to be enabled for the cluster.
+The feature is still in alpha as of k8s 1.18.